 How Contract Type Changes the Payslip

-Understanding a Polish payslip starts with one basic question: what kind of contract are you being paid under?
-Many online examples show the standard employee version, which is useful, but it does not reflect every payroll document used in Poland.
-If you are trying to understand a Polish payslip and your document looks different from a colleague's, the contract type is often the reason.
+Which contract are you being paid under?
+Most online examples show the standard employee version, but Poland uses several contract types and the payroll document looks different under each.
+If your document looks different from a colleague's, the contract type is often the reason.

 | Contract type | What the document usually looks like | What you will often see on it |